 Instructions

-- Line a square 9x9 baking pan with foil, leaving the ends overlapping the edges so you can lift the toffee out when it has set for easier cutting.
+- Line a square 9×9 baking pan with foil, leaving the ends overlapping the edges so you can lift the toffee out when it has set for easier cutting.
+Spray with nonstick baking spray unless you have used nonstick foil.

-- Put the butter, sugar, corn syrup and water in a heavy saucepan.
-Bring to a boil over medium heat, stirring constantly to dissolve the sugar.
+- Put the butter, sugar, corn syrup, water, and salt in a heavy saucepan.
+Bring to a boil over medium heat, stirring constantly at first while the mixture comes to a boil, then occasionally afterwards.

-- Gently boil the mixture, stirring constantly, until it darkens in color and reaches 300F on a candy thermometer.
+- Gently boil the mixture, stirring occasionally , until it darkens in color and reaches 300F on a candy thermometer.

-- Remove from the heat and stir in the chopped walnuts.
+- Remove from the heat and stir in the baking soda and 1 cup of the chopped walnuts.
 Pour the hot candy into the prepared pan, smoothing out with a spatula.
 Be very careful as this is very hot.

 - Scatter the chocolate chips evenly across the surface of the toffee and let sit for a couple of minutes to let the chocolate melt.
-Spread the chocolate out evenly with a spreader.
-Then top with chopped nuts, pressing them in gently so they will stick to the chocolate.
+Spread the chocolate out evenly with an offset spatula.
+Then top with the remaining 1/2 cup of chopped nuts, pressing them in gently so they will stick to the chocolate.

 - Let cool until set, either at room temperature, or in the refrigerator.